 Biocol Labs sits at the intersection of three interconnected challenges in the pharmaceutical and healthcare worlds: distrust, naturality and education.

 Naturality.
-As the global wellness movement grows, many consumers are also increasingly aware of what they ingest, and opt for natural medicines instead of pharmaceutical medication.
-Not only have natural plants been part of our practices for thousands of years, but many of our modern prescriptions are increasingly being challenged for undesirable or even ineffective outcomes.
-As an example, scientists have called into question the widespread use of antidepressants after a major review found “no clear evidence” that low serotonin levels are responsible for depression.
+As the global wellness movement grows, consumers are paying closer attention to what they put in their bodies, and many are choosing natural medicine over pharmaceutical alternatives.
+Plants have been part of medical practice for thousands of years, while a growing number of modern prescriptions are being questioned for weak or undesirable outcomes.
+Scientists have challenged the widespread use of antidepressants after a major review found no clear evidence that low serotonin levels cause depression.

 Education.
-Finally, the explosion of (mis)information makes it difficult to know what to trust when reading about medical treatments and protocols online.
-This was brought into sharp focus during the COVID-19 pandemic, but pre-dates 2020.
-As an example, studies have shown that up to 87% of posts on social media on topics such as smoking or drugs such as opioids and marijuana contain misinformation.
-In this context, providing science-based, reliable information is critical for our medical world.
+The explosion of online (mis)information makes it hard to know what to trust about medical treatments and protocols.
+COVID-19 brought this into sharp focus, but the problem predates 2020.
+Studies have found that up to 87% of social media posts on topics like smoking, opioids and marijuana contain misinformation.
+Reliable, science-based information has never mattered more.